Business Analysis (BUS)

 Prerequisites: ENG 109 or ENG 111 and BUS 101, BUS 102 BUS 104 and ESP 103.

-A project based course where material introduced in BUS 301 and BUS 302 is supplemented with additional material on the strategic planning and supply chain management processes.
+A project based, experiential learning course where material introduced in earlier coursework is supplemented with additional material on the strategic planning and management processes.
 The course integrates student understanding of business processes through a multidisciplinary and cross-functional team project.
-This project is coached by a group of instructors from a variety of academic areas.
-The project simulates the development of a new product within an existing business.
+This project is coached by a faculty mentor.
 This course is designed for students without academic preparation in business who have majors outside the School of Business.
+Prerequisite or co-requisite: ESP 201, MGT 111, or co-requisite of BUS 302.
+EL.

 BUS 340.
 Internship.
 (0-20)